 Throughout Panama the sidewalks are not level so it is important to wear sturdy flat shoes.
 Tennis shows or Keens are ideal for Panama walking because they offer better protection and more stability when walking around town.
 Sandals are fine for the beach areas but not good for cities.

 Surprisingly, Panamanians rarely wear shorts or sleeveless tops.
 You will not be allowed in some banks, government offices or even a hospital if you are wearing shorts or a sleeveless top.
 So bring at least one pair of jeans or slacks and one shirt with sleeves.
-If you are going on a hospital tour in Panama City or plan to open a bank account in Panama City, you will need appropriate attire.
-(Note, in Boquete the banks are much more casual, you can wear shorts, sandals and a sleeveless top at banks in Boquete)

 With the TSA 3-ounce rules about liquids in your suitcase, you may want to wait to buy shampoo, sunscreen and other liquid items in Panama.

 We STRONGLY encourage you to only bring a carry-on size suitcase.
 There are several reasons for this:

 - We have limited room for luggage storage on the bus

 - You will get through Panama Immigration and Customs much faster if you do not check a bag

 - You will get through Immigration and Customs much faster on your return trip

 - There are extra charges for luggage over 40 pounds on the regional airlines.